dipterix/arm-rstudio-server/README.md

 * `openjdk` version might be different on your machine
 * The changes are: `clang-4 --> clang`, `libsqlite0-dev --> libsqlite3-dev`, added `npm`
 * I haven't tried yet, but `pandoc` might not be needed
+* If some libraries are not available, might just remove them or to find alternatives.

 2. Check clang version